datastax/python-driver/README-dev.rst

 Testing Multiple Python Versions
 --------------------------------
-If you want to test all of python 3.7, 3.8, and pypy, use tox (this is what TravisCI runs)::
+If you want to test all of python 3.8 through 3.12 (and pypy) use tox (this is what TravisCI runs)::

     tox